 I live in Coldspring, San Jacinto County, Texas.
 My potato plants have begun to spot, turn yellow, and wilt.
 What shall I do?

 I'm attaching a photo of the group at the base of the redbud tree stump, and a second of a grouping we picked out of the sand showing the underneath.
 Frances (The third mushroom is 9.5" long on a white oak stump.
 Can you identify it also?)

-San Jacinto County Texas over 2 years ago
+San Jacinto County Texas about 3 years ago

 My cow was in labor for about 24 hours before we could get her pinned, loaded, and taken to the vet.
 She had to have a C-section.
 The cow and bull calf lived.
 The calf's tongue, right leg, and left leg were showing when the cow was trying to give birth.
 The calf's head, tongue, and left and right leg were swollen, and all have gone down except the knee joint on the right leg.
 Now, the skin is busted and proud flesh is coming on.
 The leg cannot bend out.
 The leg is drawn up, and I cannot get the leg from the knee joint down to touch the ground.
 The calf is hopping on three legs, and the right leg just dangles.